moleculerjs/educational-content/README.md

 3. Be assigned to the topic that you've selected.

+4. Create an account at [Medium](https://medium.com/).
+After that we will add you to the [Moleculer organization](https://medium.com/moleculer) as a writer.

-4. Follow the [Guide](.github/ISSUE_TEMPLATE/writing-an-article.md) when writing the tutorial.
+5. Follow the [Guide](.github/ISSUE_TEMPLATE/writing-an-article.md) when writing the tutorial.

-5. Send us a draft for a review.
-We use [Google Docs](https://docs.google.com/)
+6. Send us a draft for a review.

-6. Wait until the approval and get paid :moneybag:
+7. Wait until the approval and get paid :moneybag:

 ## What do I get in return?